 Overall, using an angle grinder, even if you’re a beginner, is very safe.
 Just remember to maintain a firm grip utilizing the side handle when operating the angle grinder and make use of the correct PPE at all times.

-Oh, and never operate the grinder without a guard.
-Stick to those basic safety rules and you'll be a-ok.
+Oh, and never operate the grinder without a guard wheel.
+Simply stick to those basic safety rules and you’ll be a-ok.

-So now that you know the advantages over either or power tool, you can now choose confidently between a cordless angle grinder vs corded angle grinder.
+So now that you know the advantages of either power tool, you can now choose confidently between a cordless angle grinder and vs corded angle grinder.

-Lastly, if you are looking at buying a new cordless angle grinder, maybe check out our in-depth review of the best cordless angle grinders of 2020.
-We did our best to summarize what would be ideal for a variety of different individual's needs, whether it be those regular DIY folks or professional contractors, you'll be able to find the right grinder.
+Lastly, if you are looking at buying a new cordless angle grinder, maybe check out our in-depth review of the best cordless angle grinders of 2022.
+We did our best to summarize what would be ideal for a variety of different individuals’ needs, whether it be those regular DIY folks or professional contractors, you’ll be able to find the right grinder.